ramiropredassi/g7-2024-website/_pages/twitchsesion.md

   <hr class="flex-grow-1">
 </div>

-### To explore whether our intuition was true in this "digital pub", Twitch, we decided to perform two analyses: sentiment analysis and social network analysis.
+### to go further in our study we performed two analyses: sentiment and social network analysis
 <br>
 Keep reading our story by clicking the button below or going to **SENTIMENTS AND EMOTIONS** section in the navigation bar.